DarktukZ/DarktukZ/README.md

 ---

 ## 🎯 Ongoing
-- **Otaku Kidlek** : have to solve any problem about Thai mental math problems.
+- **Otaku Kidlek** : have to solve any problem about Thai mental math.
 - **Mental Math's Book** : I want to have my own series of books about Thai mental math.

 ---